jmanuel1/concat/README.md

 source.
 Then set the environment variable `CARGO_BUILD_TARGET` to `i686-pc-windows-msvc` and try to install `pywinpty` again.

-Run the tests and get coverage info using `tox run`.
+Run the tests and get coverage info using `coverage run -m nose2 --pretty-assert concat.tests`.
 (Make sure you've installed the development dependencies first.)

 **Nota Bene**: If you have `concat` installed globally, make sure to create and enter a `virtualenv` before testing, so you don't end up running the installed